mcfletch/listener/README.rst

         * scan the project source code and convert to dictation words
         * build a language model from that translation
         * layer the project-specific language model onto a generic natural-language model
+    * similarly, allow for e.g. "read my mail" functionality so that we can parse a user's (sent) email to get an idea of how they normally speak
     * apply interpretation at a higher level
         * if there are 10 possible matches, given context, which one would make the most sense?
-        * apply "sounds like" filtering to get more possible matches
+        * apply "sounds like" filtering to get more possible matches? (hopefully not required)
     * ideally, be able to switch between fine-grained models such that saying "from " would trigger a switch to a new context such that a different sphinx would then process the module name.
 This is really a fluid set, we want layers of models and the ability to